Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Regularization and normal ordering of the Hamiltonian

 \subsection{Change of representation - quadratic terms}

-The aim next is to exploit the fact that the representation \eqref{cfsgext}-\eqref{cfsg22} diagonalizes the quadratic part of the Hamiltonian in the solitonic sector to obtain precise information about \(\doublecolon H^{sol}_{0}\doublecolon \) which is not evident in the representation \eqref{cf1}-\eqref{cf2}.
-So consider the effect on the quadratic part of the Hamiltonian of the change of representation from \eqref{cf1}-\eqref{cf2} to \eqref{cfsgext}-\eqref{cfsg22}, as described in Corollary \ref{uniteqcor}.
-There is a unitary isomorphism \(\V:\mcF_0\to L^2(dQ)\otimes\mcF\), and the above calculations can be summarized (using definitions of regularized functions of the operators \(K,K_0,C_0=K_0^{-1} \) as in \eqref{regcov} and \eqref{regfc}), as
+in this section we work out some details of the relation between the vacuum representation \eqref{cfxi1}-\eqref{cfxi2} and the representation \eqref{cfsgext}, and exploit the fact that the latter diagonalizes the quadratic part of the Hamiltonian in the solitonic sector to obtain precise information about \(\doublecolon {\pmb H}^{sol}_{0}\doublecolon \) which is not otherwise evident.
+So consider the effect on the quadratic part of the Hamiltonian of the change of representation, as described in Corollary \ref{uniteqcor}.
+There is a unitary isomorphism \(\mbS^{\theta}:L^2(\gamma_\theta(dQ))\otimes\mfrbF\cong L^2(\mu(\theta))\to L^2(\mu_0)\) or equivalently